 - 1. Telephone: Toll free number (1.844.287.6287) - 2.
 Parent Portal website: https://go.schoolmessenger.ca - 3.
-Free Smartphone App, "Safe Arrival" - a.
-REPORTED LATES/ABSENCES b.
-UNREPORTED LATES/ABSENCES
+Free Smartphone App, "Safe Arrival" (SchoolMessenger)

+a.
+REPORTED LATES/ABSENCES

-When parents/guardians report their child's late arrival or absence, the late arrival or absence will be recorded and parents/guardians will receive confirmation through a text message or e-mail as provided by the parent/guardian in the Parent Portal.
+When parents/guardians report their child's late arrival or absence, the late arrival or absence will be recorded and parents/guardians will receive confirmation through a text message or e-mail as provided by the parent/guardian in the Edsembli/Parent Portal.
 The automated system call-out will NOT be activated when a child's late arrival or absence has been reported.